hmrc/tax-free-childcare-payments/resources/public/api/conf/common/testing.md

            <pre class="code--block">
 {
  "errorCode": "E0030",
  "errorDescription": "The External Payment Provider (EPP) record is inactive on the TFC system.
-Please ensure EPP completes sign up process on TFC Portal or contact HMRC POC for further information.", }
+The EPP must complete the sign up process on the TFC Portal or contact their HMRC POC for further information.", }
            </pre></td>
     </tr>